OUR STAFFGet to know all of us in the OFC Family!

 Rebekah Jacobson – Volunteer & Camper Coordinator

 Rebekah is a 2014 ACU graduate, with a degree in All-Levels Special Education.
 Not long after graduation, her husband took a preaching job at Skillman Church of Christ in Dallas, where Rebekah began working in their preschool facility.
 Our Father’s Children is very near to Rebekah’s heart because her parents, Darren and Melinda, have been running the ministry since the beginning, when Rebekah was only 6 years old.
 She watched the ministry grow from a small office space in her childhood home to a multi-office space in North Richland Hills.
 Rebekah has been volunteering since she turned 14, first as a teen helper, and then as a counselor just a week after turning 18.
 Her skills have blossomed over the years to include additional camp titles, summer office internships, and now her newest title as Volunteer & Camper Coordinator.
 Rebekah joined the OFC staff full-time in May 2018, just in time to celebrate 20 years of Royal Family Kids service.
-She and her husband, Jake, currently reside in Dallas with their dog, Bruce Wayne.
+She and her husband, Jake, currently reside in Dallas with their son, Jamie.

 Wes Moseley – On-Site Manager at Camp Akiva